ferenckata/SQSeminarPaper/manuscript.md

 For example, after about half a year, it was trivial for everyone involved that code organized into functions is preferred over the so-called "spaghetti code".
 It is important to note that the success of code review is highly dependent on its frequency.
 A long time between reviews means a lot of new code, difficulty to cover all changes in a single session, and potentially a lot of rewrite post review.
-This means that code reviews should be as regular and frequent as reasonably possible.
-Our groups settled for weekly code review sessions.
+Our group of 5-10 people settled for weekly code review sessions.

 Our experience indicates a broader adoption of notions and good software engineering practices highlighted during these code review sessions.
 A couple examples will illustrate how code reviews incentivized coding practices and team self-managements aligned with agile prescriptions.